ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## parseDateTimeBestEffortUSOrNull {#parsedatetimebesteffortusornull}

-Same as for [parseDateTimeBestEffortUS](#parsedatetimebesteffortUS) except that it returns null when it encounters a date format that cannot be processed.
+Same as for [parseDateTimeBestEffortUS](#parsedatetimebesteffortUS) except that it returns `NULL` when it encounters a date format that cannot be processed.

 **Syntax**